 Commercial Use Authorization Permits

 Any commercial, noncommercial, or nonprofit groups operating in the park or using park resources must have a commercial use authorization (CUA) permit if their activities result in monetary gain for any individual, organization, or corporation.
 If the amount of money collected from all members of the group exceeds the actual expenses of the trip, the trip is classified as CUA.
 This includes educational institutions.
 A CUA is issued for a period of one year.
-Upon review of the permittee’s annual report for compliance, a CUA can be renewed.

 For more information on permits contact us by email: